 Executives from around the world agree that research and development is a global effort requiring collaboration.
-Yet many say their organizations must improve in this area — evolving from the centralized approach that’s prevalent today — to meet strategic goals.
+Yet many say their organizations must improve in this area — evolving from the predominantly centralized approach that’s prevalent today — to meet strategic goals.
 In other words, for today’s R&D organizations, there is a significant gap between knowing what to do and actually doing it.
-Vital as it is to their futures, the art of collaboration is one that many R&D organizations have yet to master.

 In a 2012 McKinsey survey on R&D, we surveyed 1,283 executives representing a range of regions, industries, functional specialties, tenures and company sizes.
 (Note: To adjust for differences in response rates in different countries, the data were weighted by the contribution of each respondent’s nation to global GDP.)
 A vast majority of the executives surveyed — 80% — believed that the best way organizations can position themselves to meet goals is by establishing satellite units that operate — and collaborate — as a network.
 But only 63% of respondents said that their R&D organizations already include satellites.

 Executives’ responses on the current state of R&D depict an increasingly global reality that is at odds with today’s organizational structures.
 Specifically, a plurality of respondents — 37% — said their current R&D organizations consist of a central function in a single location.
 To meet their collaborative goals in the next three to five years, more than half of respondents acknowledged that their organizations should employ a more decentralized model.